Samuel-Ghinet/qt6book/docs/ch07-modelview/advanced.md

 The `ListElement` type supports the binding of Javascript functions to properties.
 This means that you can put functions into a model.
 This is very useful when building menus with actions and similar constructs.

 The example below demonstrates this by having a model of cities that greet you in different ways.
 The `actionModel` is a model of four cities, but the `hello` property is bound to functions.
-Each function takes an argument `value`, but you can have any number arguments.
+Each function takes an argument `value`, but you can have any number of arguments.

 In the delegate `actionDelegate`, the `MouseArea` calls the function `hello` as an ordinary function and this results a call to the corresponding `hello` property in the model.